Codatta (XNY) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Codatta Historical Price

-According to the latest data gathered on Codatta live price page, the current price of Codatta is 0.007201USD.
+According to the latest data gathered on Codatta live price page, the current price of Codatta is 0.006592USD.
 The circulating supply of Codatta(XNY) is

 In the past 24 hours, Codatta has shown a price movement of